 ROUTE 3: From Philadelphia to Norristown, from Norristown to Phoenixville or Valley Forge, and from thence to Chester Springs.
 Time required: about an hour and a half.

-Day visitors will be welcomed at any time, and upon notice to the resident manager, lunch or tea may be obtained.
+Day visitors will be welcomed at the school at any time, and upon notice to the resident manager, lunch or tea may be obtained.